Uehi5k/crawler-link-checker/README.md

 # To do list

-1. Demo
-2. UI enhancement to input a URL and configurations.
+1. UI enhancement to input a URL and configurations.
-3. Dockerfile
-4. Fix production build
+2. Fix production build and build a new Dockerfile.
+3. Improve Demo stability.

 # Troubleshooting